InspiryThemes/realhomes-docs/docs/vacation-rentals-setup.md

 ![Screenshot](images/import-demo/import-demo-data.png)

-Click on blue **Import** button of **Vacation Rentals - Elementor** and you will see a popup so click on the blue **Yes, import!** button again to confirm the import for the relevant layout of the theme.
-Wait for few minutes as the demo images are being fetched from the remote server and this process can take a couple of minutes.
+Click on blue **Import Demo** button of **Vacation Rentals - Elementor** and you will see the next page where it will confirm the required plugins are installed including the Vacation Rentals plugin.

+If any plugin is missing then the Demo Import process will install it so click on **Continue & Import** button again to confirm the import.

+Wait for few minutes as the demo images are being fetched (downloaded) from the remote server to your website, and this process can take a couple of minutes (depending on the speed of your hosting server).

 ![Screenshot](images/vacation-rentals/demo-import.jpg)